ABOUT US / HISTORY

 2019

-The Board of Trustees votes to merge with Silver Springs and ignite increased capacity to serve more children and families and in more ways.
+The Board of Trustees votes to merge with Silver Springs and ignite increased capacity to accompany more community members in more ways.

 2013

-The Board of Directors votes to change the name to theVillage in response to an expanding geographic focus and a diversifying continuum of services.
+The Board of Trustees votes to change the name to theVillage in response to an expanding geographic focus, and a diversifying continuum of services.

 2003